-In 2005, the Board of Directors appointed Rev. Kevin Van Brunt as executive director whose job is to oversee the development of Camp Sentinel.
-Through God’s grace the efforts of Sentinel’s staff and volunteers Sentinel Ministries has seen tremendous growth and impact in the region.
+In 2005, the Board of Directors appointed Rev. Kevin Van Brunt as the executive director whose job is to oversee the development of Camp Sentinel.
+Through God’s grace, the efforts of Sentinel’s staff and volunteers Sentinel Ministries has seen tremendous growth and impact in the region.
 Camper enrollment has steadily grown from 200 campers in 2005 to over 700 campers in our 65th season.
-Year round group service has increased from 147 guests in 2005 to over 2500+ guests served each year.
+Year-round group service has increased from 147 guests in 2005 to over 2500+ guests served each year.

-Those of you who enjoy history and the story of civilization know that each generation lays the foundation for further building in generations to come.
+Those of you who enjoy history and the story of civilization know that each generation lays the foundation for future buildings in generations to come.
 This is true of Camp Sentinel's history.
 We begin our story as we tell it to the campers.

 History took a new slant in the early 1900s.
 A Judge Brackett from Massachusetts purchased the land to use for a summer vacation spot.
 He called it Brachett's Claim.
 He lived at first in the old farmhouse while he was building the Lodge.
 A summer thunderstorm set the farmhouse and the attached barn on fire, so he moved into the lodge, adding on to make it sufficient for his needs.Â He also built the building in the field, which we call the Hobby House.

 He used it for a theater and imported actors from New York and Massachusetts to put on plays for the entertainment of his guests.
 He hired gardeners, and laid out garden fountains, making quite a showplace of the old farm.
 It is interesting to note that although all his use of the land was only for his pleasure, God was working through him and his wealth to lay the foundations for camp which was to come; already two main buildings were built, a road to the Lodge was opened, and a water system pumped water from the lake.
 In 1930 Mr. Brackett died and his property was auctioned off.